Mr M Brown

 Child protection is a part of safeguarding and promoting welfare.

 This refers to the activity which is undertaken to protect specific children who are suffering or are at risk of suffering significant harm.
 Areas of harm are defined under the following headings:

 - Emotional abuse

 Effective child protection is essential to safeguard and promote the welfare of children.
 All agencies should aim to proactively safeguard and promote the welfare of children, so that the need for action to protect from harm is reduced.

-The child protection coordinator at Winifred Holtby Academy is Mr R Bunn.
+The child protection coordinator at Winifred Holtby Academy is Mr J Richardson.
 The Deputy Child protection coordinator is Mrs D Wookey.

 Where there are concerns about the welfare of any child or young person, all staff/volunteers have a duty to share those concerns with the designated child protection co-ordinator.
-As a parent or visitor to the Academy, any concerns you have should be communicated either directly to the child protection co-ordinator or by using the whistle blowers report form, available on the Academy website under safeguarding.
-Further details about a range of safeguarding issues are available on the Academy website.
+As a parent or visitor to the Academy, any concerns you have should be communicated either directly to the child protection co-ordinator or by using the whistle blowers report form, available below.